skaldlabs/skald/README.md

 - **Evaluate:** Evaluate the performance of your custom RAG engine with our built-in evaluation tools.
 - **Powerful filtering:** Speed up and improve responses by filtering the accessible knowledge in every query.
 - **Amazing DX, no bullsh\*t:** Implement in minutes with SDKs for every major language.
 Don't see yours?
 Open [an issue](https://github.com/skaldlabs/skald/issues/new) and we'll build it!
-- **Truly open-source:** Our open source version is fully-featured, easy to deploy, and can even run with [no third-party dependencies](https://docs.useskald.com/docs/self-host/full-local).
+- **Truly open source:** Our open source version is fully-featured, easy to deploy, and can even run with [no third-party dependencies](https://docs.useskald.com/docs/self-host/full-local).

 ## 🚀 Get started